Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Introduction

-The principal aim of this paper is to address the above problems.
-As a matter of fact, these problems are of fundamental importance and have been studied in a vast literature.
-Results that address the problems can be found in those many on convergence and stability of numerical methods for SDEs, where the physical system /the SDE and its cyber counterpart/the numerical method are linked by inequalities in some moment sense on any finite time interval \cite{higham2002, higham2007,hutzenthaler2012, kloeden1992,mao2015b, sabanis2013}, and the ability of a cyber model/a numerical method to reproduce the stability of the physical model/the SDE is shown in a number of works.
-Among these results, the problem how to reproduce the stability of the physical system/the SDE in its cyber counterpart/a numerical method, which is called the test problem \cite{higham2000b}, has been studied for SDEs \cite{higham2000, higham2003, mao2015a, saito1996}.
-The key question in a test problem is \cite{higham2000} \begin{itemize} \item[(Q1)] for what stepsizes $\Delta t$ deos the cyber system/the numerical method share the stability property of the physical system/the SDE? \end{itemize} This naturally provokes the converse key question \cite{higham2003,mao2015a} \begin{itemize} \item[(Q2)] does the stability of the cyber system /the numerical method for some small stepsizes $\Delta t$ imply that of the physical system/the SDE? \end{itemize} These questions deal with asymptotic ($t \to \infty$) properties and hence cannot be answered directly by applying traditional finite-time convergence results, see \cite{higham2000b, higham2003, mao2015a}.
+These questions deal with asymptotic ($t \to \infty$) properties and hence cannot be answered directly by applying traditional finite-time convergence results \cite{higham2003, mao2015a}.
 Results that answer questions (Q1) and (Q2) can be found in the literature.
 For example, results for scalar linear systems were given in \cite{higham2000, saito1996}.
-Particularly, for multi-dimensional systems with global Lipschitz condition, Higham, Mao and Stuart \cite{higham2003} introduced a natural finite-time strong convergence condition \cite[Condition 2.3]{higham2003}, which links a cyber system/a numerical method with the physical system/the SDE in some moment sense by an inequality over any finite time interval, and proved that there is a sufficiently small $\Delta t^\ast >0$ such that, for every $\Delta t \in (0, \Delta t^\ast]$, the mean-square exponential stability of the physical system /the SDE is equivalent to that of its cyber counterpart /the numerical method \cite[Lemmas 2.4-2.5 and Theorem 2.6]{higham2003}.
-Recently, Mao \cite{mao2015a} developed new techniques to handle the small $p$th moment (with $p \in (0,1) $) and showed, under a natural finite $p$th moment condition \cite[Assumption 2.4]{mao2015a} and a natural finite-time convergence condition \cite[Assumption 2.5]{mao2015a}, that, for every $\Delta t \in (0, \Delta t^\ast]$ with sufficiently small $ \Delta t^\ast >0$, the $p$th moment exponential stability of of the physical system /the SDE is equivalent to that of its cyber counterpart/the numerical method \cite[Lemmas 2.6-2.7 and Theorem 2.8]{mao2015a}.
+For multi-dimensional systems with global Lipschitz condition, Higham, Mao and Stuart \cite{higham2003} introduced a natural finite-time strong convergence condition \cite[Condition 2.3]{higham2003}, which links a cyber system with its underlying physical system by an inequality in some moment sense over any finite time interval, and proved that there is a sufficiently small $\Delta t^\ast >0$ such that, for every $\Delta t \in (0, \Delta t^\ast]$, the mean-square exponential stability of the physical system is equivalent to that of its cyber counterpart \cite[Lemmas 2.4-2.5 and Theorem 2.6]{higham2003}.
+Recently, Mao \cite{mao2015a} developed new techniques to handle the small $p$th moment ($p \in (0,1) $) and showed that, under a natural finite $p$th moment condition \cite[Assumption 2.4]{mao2015a} and a natural finite-time convergence condition \cite[Assumption 2.5]{mao2015a}, the $p$th moment exponential stability of the physical system is equivalent to that of its cyber counterpart for every $\Delta t \in (0, \Delta t^\ast]$ with some sufficiently small $ \Delta t^\ast >0$ \cite[Lemmas 2.6-2.7 and Theorem 2.8]{mao2015a}.
 As is pointed out in \cite{mao2015a}, there are many open problems in this research.
-For example, although the existence of the (sufficiently small) upper bound $\Delta t^\ast >0$ of stepsizes has been shown \cite{higham2003,mao2015a}, it is severely limited by the growth constant of the exponentially stable system, which refers to the physical system/the SDE and its cyber counterpart/the numerical method when answering (Q1) and (Q2), respectively.
-Recall that, though the growth constant and the rate constant are related, it is only the rate constant that counts in the definition of exponential stability, see Definitions \ref{pthM_ExpStab} and \ref{AS_ExpStab} below.
-It appears that, either to reproduce or to imply the exponential stability of the physical system /the SDE by its cyber counterpart/a numerical method, the condition imposed on the choice of stepsizes that explicitly depends on the growth constant could/should be relaxed.
-This could significantly improve the upper bound $\Delta t^\ast $ of stepsizes and facilitate its computation, see Sections \ref{sec:numericalSDEs} and \ref{sec:linearSDEs} below.
+For instance, although the existence of the (sufficiently small) upper bound $\Delta t^\ast >0$ of stepsizes has been shown \cite{higham2003,mao2015a}, it is severely limited by the growth constant of the exponentially stable system, which refers to the physical system and its cyber counterpart when answering (Q1) and (Q2), respectively.
+Recall that, though the growth and the rate constants are related, it is only the rate constant that counts in the definition of exponential stability, see Definitions \ref{pthM_ExpStab} and \ref{AS_ExpStab} below.
+It appears that, either to reproduce or to imply the exponential stability of the physical system by its cyber counterpart, the condition imposed on the stepsizes that explicitly depends on the growth constant could/should be relaxed \cite{stuart1996}.
+This could significantly improve the upper bound $\Delta t^\ast $ of stepsizes and facilitate the computation.